 Fans have theorized that the title is a reference to the large “Crocodile” tears that the main protagonist Mia sheds at the end of the episode, or her general personality as a cold-blooded and thin-skinned person.

-In a recent publication, behind-the-scenes book “Inside Black Mirror“, director John Hillcoat provides his own thoughts on the title and reveals that he himself had never been received a real explanation either:
+In a recent publication, behind-the-scenes book “Inside Black Mirror“, director John Hillcoat provides his own thoughts on the title and reveals that he himself had never been given a real explanation either:

 The story’s cruel logic has a deadly vice-like grip, akin to a crocodile’s jaw. […] [Mia’s] reptilian brain takes over, like a cornered lizard or snake… or crocodile!

 The book also contains an interview with show creator Charlie Brooker and we are finally given a definite answer:

 The genesis of the title actually relates to [a] previous incarnation of the script, about [a] person who’d witnessed their mother’s murder at the age of two.
 She’d grown into this very anxious person, who saw the world as incredibly threatening.

 Here’s the analogy: imagine that your life is a simulated boat ride down a river.
 If you started playing that, as a VR experience, it could be sunny and beautiful and you love it.
 But if it’s scripted that occasional random events will happen, such as a crocodile attacking you, well now that’s slightly different.
 And if you are really unlucky, and a crocodile attacks you in the first minute of you playing that game, then you think you’re in a horror game.
 You think, “From that point on, I could get attacked at any moment,” and you can never relax and enjoy the rest of that boat ride, because you think it’s a crocodile attack simulator.